Going green presents a great opportunity for ergonomic advancement, as Jessica Ellison and Danny Nou explain.

 Linking up with ergonomics

-These links can include people, corporate responsibility reports, green building certification and telecommuting programs.
+These links can include people, corporate responsibility reports, green building certification and telecommuting programmes.
 Various ergonomic associations offer plenty of information on how to achieve these goals.

 Darryl C. Hill is the president of American Society of Safety Engineers.
 He says, “Safety should be viewed as the cornerstone of the people component.
-In this context sustainability means implementing and maintaining programs that keep people safe, facilities intact, communities protected, supply chains secure and the organization’s mission uninterrupted.
-Sustainable organizations are, by definition, safe organizations, and we play a key role in ensuring that safety.”
+In this context, sustainability means implementing and maintaining programmes that keep people safe, facilities intact, communities protected, supply chains secure and the organisation’s mission uninterrupted.
+Sustainable organisations are, by definition, safe organisations, and we play a key role in ensuring that safety.”

 Nintendo of America reported in its corporate sustainability responsibility report that it has an ergonomic task force focused on annual training of fixed and non-fixed workstations.
-On its corporate sustainability responsibility report, Hormel Foods noted that injury prevention was a key focus in its ergonomics programs.
+On its corporate sustainability responsibility report, Hormel Foods noted that injury prevention was a key focus in its ergonomics programmes.
 The company even went as far as showing the soft tissue incident rate and its steady decline year by year.
-There are more examples, but the clear message is that the link between companies’ sustainable programs and their ergonomic programs is that both focus on employees and their well-being.
+There are more examples, but the clear message is that the link between companies’ sustainable programmes and their ergonomic programmes is that both focus on employees and their well-being.